EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### Open SSH session to back-end on which job is running

-For 'Running' jobs, click the **Host** link to open an SSH session with the back-end on which the job is running.
+For 'Running' jobs, click the **Host** link to log into the back-end on which the job is running.

 ### Cancel a job